GM-Doolin/redder/README.md

 >>> ```
 >>> Variable name: OPENAI_API_KEY
 >>>
->>> Variable value: yourSavedOpenAPIKeyGoesHere
+>>> Variable value: YourOpenAIAPIKeyGoesHere
->>>
 >>> ```
 >>> ![Environment Variable](rsc/P4_EnvVar.jpg)
 >>>
 >>> Once the variable has been added successfully, you can now use the key in python.
 >>>
->>> To assign your key in python for the API, import openai and simply get the OS environment variable and assign it to the API's api_key instance for future API requests.
+>>> To assign your key in python for the API, `import openai` and `os`, then just get the OS environment variable and assign it to the API's api_key instance for future API requests.
 >>>
 >>> ```
 >>> import openai